 The only way to truly know that you are being served by a Chiropractor who specializes in Sports Medicine is to recognize the mark DACBSP ( DIPLOMATE AMERICAN CHIROPRACTIC BOARD OF SPORTS PHYSICIANS ) or CCSP which stands for Certified Chiropractic Sports Physician.
 This is a post-graduate programs accredited by the National Organization of Accrediting Agencies.

 MISSION: "Promoting the highest standards of excellence and clinical competence for chiropractors specializing in sports medicine and physical fitness.

 The CCSP (Certified Chiropractic Sports Physician) certification requires the doctor to attend a minimum of 100 hours of a 120 hour postgraduate program.
 Following the completion of these hours, the doctor must take and successfully pass a comprehensive written examination to receive the CCSP certification.

-Dr. Rudnick is currently completing the DACBSP ( Diplomate American Chiropractic Board of Sports Physicians ) program.
+Dr. Rudnick completed the DACBSP ( Diplomate American Chiropractic Board of Sports Physicians ) program in April 2019.
 This is the highest board certification a chiropractor can earn in sports medicine.